Taming-the-BEAST/Visualizing-BEAST2-results/README.md

 # How to visualize parameter posterior samples in R with beastio and ggplot2

 The posterior samples of the model parameters are in the `.log` file.
 This file is a text file that we can read into R and manipulate as a dataframe.
 However, there are packages that facilitate the data manipulation and processing of log files.
-In the following examples we will use the `beastio` package to this purpose, and `ggplot2` for data visualization.
+In the following examples we will use the `beastio` {% cite beastio2023 --file Visualizing-BEAST2-results
+/master-refs %} package to this purpose, and `ggplot2` {% cite ggplot22016 --file Visualizing-BEAST2-results
+/master-refs %} for data visualization.
+We will also make use from `tidyr` {% cite tidyr2023 --file Visualizing-BEAST2-results
+/master-refs %} and `tibble` {% cite tibble2023 --file Visualizing-BEAST2-results
+/master-refs %} packages for data manipulation.

 ### 1. Install and load the required packages